ToposInstitute/RelationalThinking-Book/_sources/chp4-graph-relationships.md

 # Chapter 4: Categories
 ## 4.1 Introduction

 For any given a schema there will be many possible instances.
-Below we show a few of the instance for each of our three graph schemas.
+Below we show a few of the instances for each of our three graph schemas.

 ```{image} assets/Ch3/ThreeSchemas.png
 :alt: Whoopsy!